 Google Shopping Is the Most Popular Ad Platform for Good Reason

 Google Shopping’s product listing advertisements have become the most popular ad format for retailers.
 Research by competitor analysis platform Adthena found that the platform boasts 76.4 percent of all retail search ad spend and is responsible for 85.3 percent of all clicks on Adwords and Google Shopping ads combined.
+So, why is it so popular?
+It’s because Google Shopping Ads can increase a retailer’s sales in just 24 hours so it’s the perfect way to boost revenue.

 There are several reasons why Google Shopping is so popular with retailers and why local stores should pay particular attention to the platform.
 The first is visibility.
 Prominence is the main driver of the Google Shopping platform, according to Adthena VP of Marketing Ashley Fletcher.